Rotating Shifts: What Are They And Should Your Team Use Them?

 You can get vitamin D by eating foods like cheese, yogurt, tofu, and salmon.
 But you absorb the vast majority of vitamin D from sunlight.
 When you work the night shift and sleep during the day, your body doesn’t get the vitamin D it needs to function properly.

-Managers should do their best to slowly transition employees from the day shift to the night shift.
-At the very least, this gives their body time to adjust to the new schedule.
 If you’re a busy manager faced with organizing team members on multiple day and night shifts, a scheduling app like Sling can simplify and streamline the process considerably.

 Sling is a suite of scheduling, time-management, and communication tools designed to keep employees organized, engaged, and on task.
 Sling is loaded with intuitive tools, like: